In the Arms of Her Dragon

-I know this may be an unusual owl for you, I mean, I know I would be rather curious and worried if I were to be receiving an owl from you but I had to contact you.
+I know this may be an unusual owl for you.
+I mean I know I would be rather curious and worried if I was to be receiving an owl from you (as you have been a formidable enemy for the better part of six years) but I had to contact you.
 I wanted to thank you for what you did; for saving me when we were at your Manor.
 I couldn't say that I was expecting you to help, but to be truthfully honest; I thought you were going to stand there.
 Perhaps cheer Bellatrix on.
 Is that awful of me?
 But really, can you blame me?

 I don't know why you did it, and neither am I going to dwell on what brought you to throw yourself in front of the Crucio, but I just wanted to let you know that I am eternally grateful and I owe you my life.
 Although you probably could care less about what I have to say, I am still going to say it.
 You aren't an evil man, Draco.
 You have a heart and I want to thank you for finding a place for me in there, however little that place may be, to save my life.

 Forever in your debt,